Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of the protein troponin in your blood.

-Measuring your levels of troponin often can quickly tell your doctor whether you are having a heart attack.
+Measuring your levels of troponin often can quickly tell your healthcare provider whether you are having a heart attack.
 During a heart attack, an artery that feeds your heart muscle with blood becomes blocked.

-You might have this test if your doctor suspects that you are having a heart attack.
+You may need this test if your healthcare provider suspects that you are having a heart attack.
 Symptoms of a heart attack often include:

 Pain or discomfort in the chest that may feel like a squeezing sensation or a sense of fullness